workamts/Ink/README.md

-# Pensieve 🧠✨
+# Ink 🎨✨

-Welcome to **Pensieve**, a minimalist and interactive website for writing, saving, and reflecting on your ideas.
-Pensieve offers a modern, private, and visually compelling environment for expressing your ideas, with features like dark mode, voice input, and local storage.
+Welcome to **Ink**, a minimalist and interactive website for generating, saving, and exploring professional color palettes.
+Ink offers a modern, private, and visually compelling environment for designers, with features like palette harmonies, variants, and instant preview.

 ---